oliverlockwood/mongodb-issue-demonstration/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.oliverlockwood.mongodb-issue-demonstration' is invalid and this project uses 'com.oliverlockwood.mongodbissuedemonstration' instead.
+* The original package name 'com.oliverlockwood.mongodb-issue-demonstration' is invalid and this project uses 'com.oliverlockwood.mongodb' instead.

 # Getting Started